TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DataHandler/Database/Index.rst

         Only *one* command can be executed at a time for each record!
 The first command in the array will be taken.

-    See table below for
-    :ref:`command keywords and values <datahandler-command-keywords>`
+    See :ref:`command keywords and values <datahandler-command-keywords>`

 ..  confval:: value
     :name: datahandler-cmd-value